 For every partition where a post-install step is defined,

-and executes the program specified in the OTA relative to the mounted
+executes the program specified in the OTA relative to the mounted partition.
+For

 usr/bin/postinstall in the system partition, this partition from

-the unused slot will be mounted in a fixed location (for example, in
+the unused slot will be mounted in a fixed location (such as

 /postinstall_mount) and the

-- The old kernel needs to be able to mount the new filesystem format.
-The filesystem type cannot change unless there's support for it in the old kernel (which includes details such as the compression algorithm used if using a compressed filesystem like SquashFS).
+- Mount the new filesystem format.
+The filesystem type cannot change unless there's support for it in the old kernel, including details such as the compression algorithm used if using a compressed filesystem (i.e. SquashFS).

-The old kernel needs to understand the new partition's post-install program
+- Understand the new partition's post-install program format.

-If using an ELF binary, it should be compatible with the old
+If using an Executable and Linkable Format (ELF) binary, it should be compatible

-kernel (e.g. a 64-bit new program running on an old 32-bit kernel
+with the old kernel (e.g. a 64-bit new program running on an old 32-bit kernel

-architecture switched from 32- to 64-bit builds).
-Also, the libraries
+if the architecture switched from 32- to 64-bit builds).
+Unless the loader

 ld) is instructed to use other paths or build a static binary, libraries will be loaded from the old system image and not the new one.

-An example case is to use a shell script as a post-install program (interpreted
+For example, you could use a shell script as a post-install program

-then set up library paths from the new environment for executing a
+the top), then set up library paths from the new environment for executing a

 The selected post-install program runs in the